yandex-cloud/terraform-provider-yandex/website/docs/r/mdb_mongodb_cluster.html.markdown

 * `cluster_config` - (Required) Configuration of the MongoDB subcluster.
 The structure is documented below.

-* `user` - (Required) A user of the MongoDB cluster.
+* `user` - (Optional) A user of the MongoDB cluster.
 The structure is documented below.

-* `database` - (Required) A database of the MongoDB cluster.
+* `database` - (Optional) A database of the MongoDB cluster.
 The structure is documented below.

 * `host` - (Required) A host of the MongoDB cluster.
 The structure is documented below.